Neriko refers to Japanese kneaded

 incense.
 In ancient Japan, neriko was used by aristocrats

 and government officials to scent their sleeves.
 Our Neriko

 attar is tributes to one of the most ancient documented uses

 Neriko was traditionally prepared in a base of plum flesh or honey, with a carefully balanced blend of woods, spices and herbs.
 After rolling the mixture into little pellets, it was buried underground for several years to mature.

 Neriko is never ignited or burned directly on charcoal.
 Rather, it is gently heated to release its characteristic creamy sweet aroma.

-True to the neriko flavor of yesteryears, our Neriko features buttery smooth notes of sandalwood from Mysore and the fruitiness of fine Cambodian and Laotian ouds.
+True to the neriko flavor of yesteryears, our Neriko features buttery smooth notes of Mysore sandalwood juxtaposed against the rugged oudiness of wild Indo-Chinese oud.
 Delectable heart notes of plums and apricots gives it an irresistible allure, and traditional spices both ground it and give it an uplifting quality.

 Delicate, refined and luxurious, Neriko is the scent of medieval Kyoto's royalty.

 First of all, the oils arrived today, and I had to try all three right away.
 I like them all.
 The greatest surprise is Neriko, which is my current favorite.
 I smell home made plum marmalade with rum, cinnamon, vanilla and german chamomile, cocoa butter, traces of ghee, raisins, perhaps massoia select.